Skip to main content

 Biola University's in-state tuition is $46,704.
 One year after graduation, alumni earn $36,740.
 Five years after graduation, earnings increase to $45,752, and after ten years, earnings reach $56,778.
 The median debt for students is $23,875, and 44.7% of students receive financial aid.

-The break-even timeline, or the time it takes for earnings to surpass the tuition cost, is not directly calculable with the provided data.
+The break-even timeline, or the time it takes for earnings to surpass the initial tuition cost, is not directly calculable with the provided data.

 Generated from College Scorecard & IPEDS data